ITfiers/daisyui-react/README.md

 ### `npm run storybook`

-Run to see the components in storybook
+Run to see the components in storybook.